 Paternity leave: see parental leave; fathers can take 10 days on the child’s birth together with the mother

-Sick leave: 14 days paid by the employer, sickness benefits are paid between days 15 and 90
+Sick leave: 14 days paid by the employer at a rate of 80%; starting from day 15, sickness benefits are paid by Social Security

 For more information on employee benefits and other employment requirements in Sweden (including severance pay and termination procedures), check out our Global Hiring Guide.